A Week In Los Angeles, CA, On A $65,000 Salary

 1 p.m. — After I make myself egg whites and chorizo sausage for breakfast/lunch, I decide to head down to the beach to tan and read.
 I park at my office nearby and the parking is free!

-1:45 p.m. — I hit the beach and read a few chapters of The People of Paper by Salvador Plascencia.
+1:45 p.m. — Before I lay down, I drop off a bag of clothes at Goodwill to donate.
+Feels good to get some of my unused items out of here!
+I hit the beach and read a few chapters of The People of Paper by Salvador Plascencia.
 It's in the genre of modern magical realism, and I'm really giving it a try, but it's been a bit hard to get into.
 I hate not finishing books, so I'll trudge on.

 6 p.m. — I get home and eat leftovers of my tempeh sweet potato bowl and watch the newest episode of Sharp Objects.
 I AM ADDICTED THIS SHOW.